 From the parking area, walk back along the entrance road until you reach a gravel road on the right blocked off with a gate.
-Turn right and follow this road, marked with the white blazes of the Anthony Wayne Trail.
+Turn right and follow this road, marked with the 2"x3" white blazes of the Anthony Wayne Trail, the 2"x3" red-dot-on-white blazes of the Ramapo-Dunderberg Trail (R-D) and the 2"x6" blazes of the Appalachian Trail (A.T.).
 Bear right at the next fork and continue uphill, proceeding ahead across a four-way intersection.

 When you reach a T-intersection, turn left.
 Then, in 25 feet, you'll notice three red-"F"-on-white blazes on a tree to the right, which mark the start of the Fawn Trail.
-Turn right onto the Fawn Trail, which climbs, using switchbacks and rock steps for part of the way, to reach a junction with the blue-blazed Timp-Torne Trail.
+Turn right onto the Fawn Trail (also the route of the A.T.), which climbs, using switchbacks and rock steps for part of the way, to reach a junction with the blue-blazed Timp-Torne Trail.

-Turn right onto the Timp-Torne Trail and climb steeply over rocks to reach a viewpoint to the left over Bear Mountain (with the Perkins Memorial Tower visible at the summit).
+Turn right onto the Timp-Torne Trail (also the route of the A.T.) and climb steeply over rocks to reach a viewpoint to the left over Bear Mountain (with the Perkins Memorial Tower visible at the summit).
 After a short level stretch, the trail continues its steady climb, steeply in places.

 In about a third of a mile, you'll emerge onto a panoramic viewpoint from an open rock ledge, with Bear Mountain and the Hudson River visible to the left, the north parking area at the Anthony Wayne Recreation Area (where the hike began) below to the right, and Black Mountain in the background.

-After another relatively level stretch, the Timp-Torne Trail climbs to reach a junction with the white-blazed Appalachian Trail (A.T.).
-Continue ahead, now following both blue and white blazes.
+After another relatively level stretch, the Timp-Torne Trail climbs some more.
+Near the summit ridge of West Mountain, the white-blazed A.T. leaves to the left.
+Continue ahead on the Timp-Torne Trail, now following only blue blazes.
 Soon, you'll reach another viewpoint to the left over Bear Mountain and the Hudson River.
 The trail now swings to the west side of the ridge and emerges at a west-facing viewpoint over Black Mountain, with the Palisades Interstate Parkway and the two large parking areas for the Anthony Wayne Recreation Area visible in the valley below.

-The joint A.T./Timp-Torne Trail proceeds south along the ridge for about two-thirds of a mile, passing more viewpoints to the west.
-After reaching another east-facing viewpoint, with a tower of the Bear Mountain Bridge visible between Bear Mountain and Anthony's Nose (on the east side of the river), you'll come to a junction, marked by a sign.
-Here, the A.T. continues ahead, but you should turn left and follow the blue-blazed Timp-Torne Trail, which heads southeast, crossing a fire-scarred ridge.
+The joint Timp-Torne Trail proceeds south along the ridge for about two-thirds of a mile, passing more viewpoints to the west.
+After reaching another east-facing viewpoint, with a tower of the Bear Mountain Bridge visible between Bear Mountain and Anthony's Nose (on the east side of the river), you'll come to a junction.
+Here, the orange-on-white-blazed West Mountain Trail continues ahead, but you should turn left and follow the blue-blazed Timp-Torne Trail, which heads southeast, crossing a fire-scarred ridge.

 Soon, you'll reach a junction with the yellow-blazed Suffern-Bear Mountain (S-BM) Trail.
 Turn right and follow the S-BM Trail, which descends to a valley, where it crosses a stream.
 After climbing out of the valley, it crosses another fire-scarred area, with some young pine trees.
 It then descends from a rock ledge, joining the red-dot-on-white-blazed Ramapo-Dunderberg (R-D) Trail on the way down.